 When choosing tofu, always try to go with organic, non-GMO.
 Soybean crops are often treated heavily with glyphosates (toxic herbicides like Round-Up) and these will end up in the final product, which causes inflammation in the body.

-Blot it dry with paper towels, pressing down gently, to release more water.
+Blot tofu dry with paper towels, pressing down gently to release water.
+No need to overly press; just a gently press is perfect.

 Directly into the hot oil, add the salt, pepper and smashed garlic.
 Swirl until fragrant.